Black Metal

 Similar to Death Metal, Black is one of the most extreme Metal subgenres, but extreme doesn’t necessarily mean heavy.
 If you listen to Death Metal in public, around non-metalheads, people will probably give you disapproving looks, sure, but nothing more than that.
 Death Metal is arguably the heaviest Metal subgenre.
 However, if you listen to Black in public, you won’t just get weird looks, people might call the cops on you.

 So why does that happen when Black isn’t even that heavy?
-The answer is simple: atmosphere.
+The answer is simple: Atmosphere.

 The Black Metal subgenre’s lyrical theme will often revolve around the darkest aspects of religions, mainly Christian, and/or depressive philosophical themes.